 A Brief History of the Marque

-The well established Griffon Bicycle Company built their first motorcycles in 1902, using one of their bicycle models as a basis to which they fitted an engine.
+The well established Griffon Bicycle Company built their first motorcycles in 1902, using one of their bicycle models as a basis to which they fitted a Zédel engine.
 Development was rapid, and the following year they presented 10 different models at the Paris Show.
 Racing success followed, and in 1904 one of their machines achieved the then astonishing speed of 110 km/h (65 mph).
 By this stage factory team riders and privateers on Griffon machines dominated competition.

 Tue Jul 19 2016

 pnbrooks89 at btinternet.com

 Can you date a Griffon from the frame number?

 You would need to contact a marque specialist for that.
 Try the classic clubs section at Bikelinks.

 bike griffon tire 65/35c